AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

     ```

-Running either of the above commands will update the `data/current` symlink to point to the `data/test` directory, rather than a given data release directory.
+Running either of the above commands will update the `data/current` symlink to point to the `data/test` directory.
 This means any real ScPCA data or results you had previously downloaded will no longer be in the `data/current` path.

 - To switch this symlink path back to the real ScPCA data or results, run the _data download_ script with the flag `--update-symlink` as follows: